Searsia burchellii

 Distribution & Ecology

 Searsia burchellii is endemic (restricted to a particular geographic location) in southern Africa.
-The plant naturally occurs in Northern Cape, Western Cape, Free State, Lesotho and western Namibia and includes Namaqualand and Bushmanland, Little Karoo and the great Karoo.
-This inland, dry area grassland plant commonly occurs in rocky areas.
+This is a tough, frost and drought resistant plant that survives in shade or full sun (photo 263 – under Tree).
+In South Africa it occurs in the Northern Cape, Western Cape and the Free State.
+Beyond South Africa it occurs in Lesotho and western Namibia and includes Namaqualand and Bushmanland, Little Karoo and the great Karoo.
+This inland, dry area grassland plant commonly occurs in arid and rocky areas.
 Birds consume the Fruit.
 Associated Butterflies include the endemic Namaqua Silverline or Namaqua Bar (Cigaritis namaquus) butterfly which is restricted from the North Western Cape to the boarder of Namibia – the succulent Karoo area.
 The Namaqua Arrowhead (Phasis clavum) butterfly, which also occurs in Namibia e.g., in Warmbad (just north of the boarder) and in Maltahohe in central Namibia.
 Both of these butterflies have larvae that feed on the Leaves.

 Ethnobotany

+All the indigenous Searsia species in South Africa have edible fruit that are rich in carbohydrates.
 Research done on plant extracts (Leaf and Bark) from Searsia burchellii indicates some antimicrobial activity.
 This may be important in view of increased drug resistance.
 Goats consume Leaves.
 The Wood has no clear distinction between hardwood and softwood (photo 283).
+These flowering plants attract insects and, as a result, birds to gardens.
 Once growing, the plant needs little attention.
 However, both male and female plants are necessary for fruit development.
 Here cuttings from male and female plants would ensure this – more than seeds.
 Bushmen used the hard springy branches to make bows.
 Fruit is edible.
 Local medicine makes use of this plant.

 References